Special Olympics

 EVENT DATES – Event dates and times are subject to change due to weather or program conflicts.
 To get up to date information, contact the YMCA at 563-263-9996.

-January 8-10: Winter Games for Alpine Skiing, Nordic Skiing & Snowshoeing, Sundown Ski – Dubuque
+January 13-15: Winter Games for Alpine Skiing, Nordic Skiing & Snowshoeing, Sundown Mountain Resort – Dubuque

-January 20: Team District Basketball and Skills Basketball Tournament, North Scott High School – Eldridge
+January 25: Team District Basketball and Skills Basketball Tournament, North Scott Jr. High School – Eldridge

-March 9: Spring Classic for Basketball, Cheerleading & Power-Lifting, Field House – Iowa City
+March 15: Spring Classic for Basketball and Power-Lifting, Field House – Iowa City

-April 6: District Track & Field, Dewitt High School – Dewitt
+April 12: District Track & Field, North Scott Jr. High/ High School – Eldridge

-May 16-18: State Summer Games for Track & Field, Soccer Skills, Swimming and Bocce, ISU Campus – Ames
+May 22-24: State Summer Games for Track & Field, Bocce and Soccer Skills, ISU Campus – Ames

 Special Olympics offers training and competition opportunities for every athlete, regardless of gender, age or ability.
 No matter what the ability level, there is a benefit from Special Olympics.
 No matter what the interest—there is a sport for you.
 Prior to participation in the program, a Special Olympic athlete must complete an application and release of information form.
 Please contact Tracy Rininger for forms or any additional information.